Hephthalites: Religion and culture

-They were said to practice polyandry and artificial cranial deformation.
+Polyandry was the Hephthalites most noteworthy social custom.
+Brothers had one wife in common and the children were considered as belonging to the oldest brother.
+The number of ‘horns’ on a married woman’s headdress corresponded to the number of her husbands.
+They were also said to practice artificial cranial deformation.
 Chinese sources said they worshiped 'foreign gods', 'demons', the 'heaven god' or the 'fire god'.
 The Gokturks told the Byzantines that they had walled cities.
 Some Chinese sources said that they had no cities and lived in tents.
 Litvinsky tries to resolve this by saying that they were nomads who moved into the cities they had conquered.
 There were some government officials but central control was weak and local dynasties paid tribute.

 According to Song Yun, the Chinese Buddhist monk who visited the Hephthalite territory in 540 and "provides accurate accounts of the people, their clothing, the empresses and court procedures and traditions of the people and he states the Hephthalites did not recognize the Buddhist religion and they preached pseudo gods, and killed animals for their meat."
 It is reported that some Hephthalites often destroyed Buddhist monasteries but these were rebuilt by others.
 According to Xuanzang, the third Chinese pilgrim who visited the same areas as Song Yun about 100 years later, the capital of Chaghaniyan had five monasteries.

+Although Song Yun states that the Hephthalites did not believe in Buddhism, Buddhist religious establishments flourished in Tokharistan and other areas.
+In India, however, the Hephthalites showed intolerance towards Buddhist religious establishments.

 According to historian André Wink, "...in the Hephthalite dominion Buddhism was predominant but there was also a religious sediment of Zoroastrianism and Manichaeism."
 Balkh had some 100 Buddhist monasteries and 30,000 monks.
 Outside the town was a large Buddhist monastery, later known as Naubahar.
+There were also many adherents of Hindu beliefs in Afghanistan and in Tokharistan.

 There were Christians among the Hephthalites by the mid-6th century, although nothing is known of how they were converted.
 In 549, they sent a delegation to Aba I, the patriarch of the Church of the East, asking him to consecrate a priest chosen by them as their bishop, which the patriarch did.
 The new bishop then performed obeisance to both the patriarch and the Sasanian king, Khosrow I. The seat of the bishopric is not known, but it may have been Badghis–Qadištan, the bishop of which, Gabriel, sent a delegate to the synod of Patriarch Ishoyahb I in 585.
 It was probably placed under the metropolitan of Herat.
 The church's presence among the Hephthalites enabled them to expand their missionary work across the Oxus.
 In 591, some Hephthalites serving in the army of the rebel Bahram Chobin were captured by Khosrow II and sent to the Roman emperor Maurice as a diplomatic gift.
 They had Nestorian crosses tattooed on their foreheads.